Are you an author or publicity contact? Check out our review policy here.

 Ancillary Review of Books welcomes contributors who want to write about the intersection(s) of “literature, culture, power, and speculation”—a broad modus operandi, yes, but one that captures our appropriately broad interest in covering fiction, nonfiction, and cultural moments that address poignant political and social issues in contemporary culture, especially systemic injustice and the utopian impulses we have at our disposal respond with.

 For ARB, criticism is a way to contribute to the necessary conversations today by adding our voices, insights, concerns, and questions to those of the authors we write about, the situations and cultural moments we cover.

 ARB on Twitter

 What Do We Want?

 ARB publishes short, incisive critical reviews of contemporary works of fiction and nonfiction, with occasional reviews of media, including film, TV, games (analog and video), albums, and more.
-We compile regular book recommendation lists that exemplify the kind of books we’d love to see review for ARB, but in general we are open to all pitches for review so long as it fits with our goals to address political and social issues through critical writing.
+We compile regular book recommendation lists that exemplify the kind of books we’d love to see review for ARB, post monthly calls for reviews of forthcoming works, and list review copies we have available from publishers, but in general we are open to all pitches for review so long as it fits with our goals to address political and social issues through critical writing.